Congratulations for being nominated by your school to participate in the Willamette MBA exchange program.

 Health History and Immunization Records

 Oregon state law requires all new students to provide immunization and health records.
 The Health History Form and Measles Immunity Form is available at willamette.medicatconnect.com, the Bishop Wellness Center Online Portal.
-This information must be submitted before August 15, 2016.
+This information must be submitted by the first day of class.

 3) Fill in your immunization dates.
 Only Measles information is required but other immunization dates will help the Bishop Wellness Center staff assist you.